cjdutoit/Standardly/README.md

 Should you encounter bugs or if you have feature requests, head on over to the [GitHub repo](https://github.com/cjdutoit/standardly) to open an issue if one doesn't already exist.

 Pull requests are also very welcome if you would like to help with bugs or new features that can benefit us all as a '[The Standard](https://github.com/hassanhabib/The-Standard)' community.
+Please see the [documention](Documentation/0.%20Overview.md) for an overview of this project.